nystudio107/craft-typogrify/README.md

 ## Advanced Usage

-Should you need advanced control over Typogrify in your templates, you can use the `getPhpTypography()` Twig function:
+Should you need advanced control over Typogrify in your templates, you can use the `getPhpTypographySettings()` Twig function:

 ```
-{% set phpTypography = getPhpTypography() %}
+{% set phpTypographySettings = getPhpTypographySettings() %}
 ```

-This returns a `\Debach\PhpTypography\PhpTypography` object to your templates that Typogrify uses to do its thing.
+This returns a `\PHP_Typography\Settings` object to your templates that Typogrify uses to do its thing.
 Then you can do advanced or dynamic configuration changes such as:

 ```
-{% do phpTypography.set_hyphenation_language('fr') %}
+{% do phpTypographySettings.set_hyphenation_language('fr') %}
-{% do phpTypography.set_diacritic_language('fr') %}
+{% do phpTypographySettings.set_diacritic_language('fr') %}
 ```

 ...or anything else you care to do.
-See the [PhpTypography class](https://github.com/debach/php-typography/blob/master/PhpTypography.php) for details.
+See the [PhpTypography Settings class](https://github.com/mundschenk-at/php-typography/blob/master/src/class-settings.php) for details.

 ## Typogrify Roadmap